 A new modified custom rudder similar to a Farr Design, this alone transformed the handling.

 The hull was professionally faired & finished, epoxied and then coated in Resene Durepox Epoxy Urethane which is a hard polished coating designed for racing boats

 In 2016, a new Alloy Jon Mast was fitted with new standing rigging and new spectra running rigging.

 PBO Rigging to the backstays.

 Fastest boat speed achieved is reported as 17 Knots!

 The Company offers the details of this vessel in good faith but cannot guarantee or warrant the accuracy of this information nor warrant the condition of the vessel.
 A buyer should instruct his agents, or his surveyors, to investigate such details as the buyer desires validated.
 This vessel is offered subject to prior sale, price change, or withdrawal without notice.

-For more information or to arrange a viewing, please contact us on - Click here to reveal phone number -
+For more information or to arrange a viewing, please contact us on - Phone number removed -

-r email us on - Click to contact -
+r email us on - Email address removed -

 ...Read full description